danielendeg/nugetpackageupdate/specs/BulkExport/BulkExportDesignSpec.md

   - User must be able to call `GET [base]/Patient/$export` to export all patients.
   - User must be able to call `GET [base]/$export` to export all resources.
   - User must specify the `_destinationType` query parameter to specify the destination type and `_destinationConnectionSettings` query parameter to specify the destination connection settings. `_destinationConnectionSettings` would be base64 encoding of a JSON payload that's specific to the `_destinationType`.
-    - User must be able to use Azure Blob Storage. `_destinationType` will be `AzureBlockBlob` and `_destinationConnectionSettings` will be base64 encoding of SAS token (or connection string).
+    - User must be able to use Azure Blob Storage. `_destinationType` will be `azure-block-blob` and `_destinationConnectionSettings` will be base64 encoding of SAS token (or connection string).
     - If unknown `_destinationType` is specified, then `400 Bad Request` should be returned.
     - If valid `_destinationType` is specified but the invalid `_destinationConnectionSettings` is specified, then `400 Bad Request` should be returned.
   - User must have privilege to queue an export job.
 If user does not have the corresponding privilege, then `403 Forbidden` should be returned.